Ontrack

 PROBLEM

-Conventional to-do apps place the full burden of organisation on the user, just like a folder system does.
-Every task requires decisions: which list does it belong to?
+Conventional to-do apps place the full burden of organisation on the user, similar to your computers folder system does.
+Every task requires a number of decisions: which list does it belong to?
 Is this list still relevant?
-Where does this fit relative to everything else?
-For people prone to task paralysis this creates a stuck, overwhelmed feeling when a list grows faster than it shrinks and the friction prevents any meaningful work from really being done.
+Where does this fit relative to other tasks?
+This might not feel overwhelming at first, but it's common to feel that yours lists grow faster than they shrink and this friction prevents any meaningful work from really being done.

 DESIGN APPROACH